ber2/ber2.github.io/_posts/2020-09-24-dataclasses.md

             )
 ```

-__One important caveat:__ if you freeze a dataclass, you will not be able to define new parameters
+__One important caveat:__ if you freeze a data class, you will not be able to define new parameters
 in `__post_init__()`.

 __Note:__ Python 3.9, coming out [very